liamsmith3194/ace-of-steaks/README.md

 These have now all be rectified and the link to the results text document is below.
 - [Final results](https://raw.githubusercontent.com/liamsmith3194/ace-of-steaks/main/assets/pep8-results.txt)

+### Manual Testing

+- Index Page
+    -   Ace of Steaks logo link
+    -   Individual page links
+    -   Social media links open in new tab.
+    -   Window link to menu page

+- Register Page
+    -   Username taken
+    -   All fields required
+    -   Not a recognised email address
+    -   Passwords don't match
+    -   Sign in link

+- Login Page
+    -   Invalid credientials
+    -   Remember me
+    -   Register link

+- Logout Page
+    -   Logout link

+- Booking Page
+    -   All fields required
+    -   Date unavailable before or on the day of booking
+    -   No bookings will be taken after 30 days in advance.
+    -   Double booking
+    -   All account details coming through

+- Manage Booking Page (Overview)
+    -   All data matches user input

+- Manage Booking Page (Update)
+    -   Form loads user entry
+    -   Date unavailable before or on the day of booking
+    -   No bookings will be taken after 30 days in advance.
+    -   Double booking
+    -   Booking change saved and updated in overview and database.

+- Manage Booking Page (Delete)
+    -   Cancel button keeps booking and returns user the manage page.
+    -   Delete button removes booking from users view and from the database.

+- Menu Page
+    -   All links show correct data

 ### Lighthouse Testing

 - text